Finera Review

 Integration Assessment

-Single REST API connecting to 600+ payment providers.
+Single REST API connecting to a provider-stated 600+ PSP library.
 AI-driven smart routing selects the optimal PSP per transaction based on approval rates, fees, geography and transaction characteristics.
-Pre-built connectors for SoftSwiss and EveryMatrix, the two most important iGaming B2B platforms.
+Finera has dropped its SoftSwiss and EveryMatrix connector claim, and neither platform carries one; treat the connectors as absent unless a demo proves otherwise.
 Full sandbox.
-Documentation rated Excellent.
+Documentation is excellent.
 Integration takes 1-2 weeks including high-risk compliance review.
 No setup fee or $0-2k.
 Revenue share pricing model.
 AI fraud analytics.
 Full reconciliation dashboard across all connected PSPs.
-Updated Q1 2026.

 Risk & Compliance